 - 1. Get help by contacting the Campus Counselor and/or Student Health Center for support services - 2.
 Learn how to look for "red flags" in relationships so you can learn to avoid some of those characteristics in future partners - 3.
-Consider getting a protective order or stay away order - 4.
-Learn more about what behaviors constitute dating and domestic violence, understand it is not your fault, and talk with friends and family members about ways you can be supported. - 5.
-Trust your instincts-if something doesn't feel right in a relationship, speak up or end it.
+Learn more about what behaviors constitute dating and domestic violence, understand it is not your fault, and talk with friends and family members about ways you can be supported. - 4.
+Trust your instincts-if something does not feel right in a relationship, speak up or end it.